gaissmai/bart/README.md

 routing algorithms ART, SMART, CPE, ... but reduces the memory consumption by an order of magnitude in comparison.

-BART is a multibit-trie, using the _baseIndex_ function from the ART algorithm to build the complete binary prefix tree (CBT) for each stride.
-The stride has a fixed length of 8 bits.
+BART is a multibit-trie with fixed stride length of 8 bits, using the _baseIndex_ function from the ART algorithm to build the complete-binary-tree (CBT) of prefixes for each stride.

-The second key factor is popcount array compression at each stride level and backtracking along the CBT prefix tree in O(k).
+The second key factor is popcount array compression at each stride level of the CBT prefix tree and backtracking along the CBT in O(k).

 The CBT is implemented as a bitvector, backtracking is just a matter of fast cache friendly bitmask operations.

-Due to the cache locality of the popcount compressed CBT, the backtracking algorithm is as fast as possible.
+The child array at each stride level is also popcount compressed.

 ## API